Having a good ROI is not enough to win your customer’s business!

-One of the biggest reasons salespeople suffer from low close rates and poor forecast accuracy is because they fail to create a sense of urgency in the mind of their customers.
+One of the biggest reasons your close rates and forecast accuracy might be low isn’t because your solution can’t generate a good return for your customer’s investment.
+It’s because you failed to create a sense of urgency.
 And when it comes to creating, or at least uncovering urgency, one of the most critical but subtle mistakes salespeople make is focusing too heavily on business cases for their solution and not nearly enough on their customer’s emotional motivators (i.e. the real reason they buy).

 In other words, you may be unintentionally confusing the importance and priority of the problem the customer is looking to solve.